eclipse-archived/ceylon-lang.org/blog/2011-12-19-ceylon-m1-newton.md

 ### Language features

-In terms of the language itself, M1 has essentially all the features of Java except nested classes and reflection.
-It even incorporates a number of improvements over Java, including:
+In terms of the language itself, M1 has essentially all the features of Java except enumerated types, user-defined annotations, and reflection.
+It even incorporates a number of improvements over Java,
+including:

 * JVM-level primitive types are ordinary classes in Ceylon
 * type inference and type argument inference based on analysis of